 The overturning of Roe v.
 Wade and affirmative action, the targeting of LGBTQIA+ people, the whitewashing of history and other attempts to overthrow democracy make it clear that right-wing factions are set on enshrining hate into local, state and federal policies.
 Book banning is an historic, fascist tactic designed to silence, target and marginalize people.

-Through the festival, organizers and sponsors hope to raise awareness of efforts to ban books and demonstrate why it’s important for progressive faith communities to come together in solidarity with marginalized groups whose stories are being silenced and even erased by these efforts.
+Through the festival, organizers and sponsors raised awareness of efforts to ban books and demonstrate why it’s important for progressive faith communities to come together in solidarity with marginalized groups whose stories are being silenced and even erased by these efforts.

 Festival Organizers